 - The employee remains employed but is not required to attend the workplace.

-- They continue to receive their usual salary, superannuation, and other benefits, and accrue leave entitlements.
+- They continue to receive their usual salary, superannuation at 12% on their ordinary wages, and other benefits, and accrue leave entitlements.

 Even though the employee doesn’t perform work during gardening leave, they are still bound by their employment contract, including any confidentiality obligations or restrictions on taking up new employment.
 Gardening leave is reported in STP2 as “Other paid leave” (leave type: O).